illinois-data-curation/is477-sp25-group2/README.md

 # References: Formatted citations for any papers, datasets, or software used in your project.
 We used ACM formatting
 - Human Rights Watch.
 2022.
 What COVID teaches us about the cost-of-living crisis. https://www.hrw.org/news/2022/12/20/what-covid-teaches-us-about-cost-living-crisis.
 Accessed May 7, 2025.
 - Numbeo.
 2025.
 Cost of Living.
 Numbeo. https://www.numbeo.com/cost-of-living/.
-Accessed May 7, 2025.
+Accessed May 7, 2025
+- Rafia A. 2021.
+Country Names with Short Codes A2, A3, ISO.
+Kaggle. https://www.kaggle.com/datasets/rafiaaa/country-names-with-short-codes-a2-a3-iso
 - The World Bank.
 2025. *World Development Indicators*.
 World Bank Open Data. https://databank.worldbank.org/source/world-development-indicators.
 Accessed May 7, 2025.
 - Vieira, M. 2022.
 Global Cost of Living.
 Kaggle. https://www.kaggle.com/datasets/mvieira101/global-cost-of-living/data.
 Accessed May 7, 2025.